vohi/minicoin/minicoin/README.md

 (for instance, after provisioning or cloning).
 For a full list of commands, see `help`.

-To destroy all (!) machines without prompting
+To destroy all (!) machines without prompting, run

 `$ minicoin destroy -f`

-You can operate on multiple machines if you provide the machine name as a ruby-style regular expression, i.e. the following would shut down all Windows
+You can apply operations to multiple machines if you provide the machine name as a ruby-style regular expression, i.e. the following would shut down all Windows
 machines:

 `$ minicoin halt -f /windows/`